 Machine learning technology is facilitating the augmentation and streamlining of data profiling, modeling, enrichment, data cataloging, and metadata development, making data preparation processes more flexible.
 This augmented data preparation and discovery automatically adapts fresh data, especially outlier variables, and augmented discovery machine learning algorithms allow data analysts to visualize and narrate their findings more easily.

-Looking at the future of data itself, the majority of experts agree that the amount of information available will continue to grow exponentially, with some estimates predicting that the global data store will reach 175 zettabytes by 2025.
+Looking at the future of data itself, the majority of big data experts agree that the amount of information available will continue to grow exponentially, with some estimates predicting that the global data store will reach 175 zettabytes by 2025.
 This will be largely due to increasing numbers of transactions and interactions on the internet, and the proliferation of connected technologies.

-In response to this, organizations are expected to migrate more of their data load to the cloud, in mainly hybrid or multi-cloud deployments.
+In response to this, organizations are expected to migrate more of their big data load to the cloud, in mainly hybrid or multi-cloud deployments.
 As legislative frameworks continue to evolve and adapt to changing circumstances, data privacy and governance will remain high on the agenda for both governments and individual citizens.

-The growing landscape will also require solutions to the ongoing skills shortage, which is increasing the demand for data scientists, artificial intelligence engineers, Chief Data Officers (CDOs), and other professionals with the relevant skills for managing and manipulating big data.
+The growing big data landscape will also require solutions to the ongoing skills shortage, which is increasing the demand for data scientists, artificial intelligence engineers, Chief Data Officers (CDOs), and other professionals with the relevant skills for managing and manipulating big data.

 Big data is huge volumes of information whose random nature only makes it possible to manage and analyze using specialist techniques and technology.
 Data sets can run to petabytes or more in size.